fire/deep-motion-editing/README.md

 ### Motion Retargeting

-Download and extract the test dataset from https://github.com/fire/deep-motion-editing/releases/download/v0.1-alpha/training_set.tar.bz2.
-Then place the `Mixamo` directory within `datasets` .
+The test dataset is included in the Motions directory within `datasets`.

 To generate the demo examples with the pretrained model, run